ogatensor/projecteulerbot/README.md

 ## projecteulerbot
 This bot generates daily competitive programming/faang interview style problem sets.

-Ideally this will be extended to a more comprehensive app that ramps up users based on pedagogical best practices.
+Ideally, this will be extended to a more comprehensive app that ramps up users based on pedagogical best practices.

 Current problem sources supported:
 * projecteuler.net